Member Login

 The eradication of polio is one of Rotary’s longest standing and most significant efforts.
 In fact, it is the largest public health initiative the world has ever seen.
 And it was started by Rotarians.
 Ordinary people doing extraordinary things!

 It was back in the mid-1980’s that Rotarians set their sights on global polio eradication and persuaded the world’s most powerful organisations in the field of heath to join us.
-The result was the Global Polio Eradication Initiative, and, with our partners, we have helped immunise more than 2.5 billion children against polio in 122 countries.
+The result was the Global Polio Eradication Initiative, and, with our partners, we have helped immunise more than three billion children against polio in 122 countries.
 We have reduced polio cases by 99.9% worldwide and we won't stop until we end the disease for good.
-Through PolioPlus, our fundraising campaign we have raised more than US$1.6 billion for polio eradication.
+Through PolioPlus, our fundraising campaign we have raised more than US$2.6 billion for polio eradication.
 Currently The Bill and Melinda Gates Foundation match our PolioPlus fundraising 2:1.

 Our district is been a strong supporter of PolioPlus for many years.
 Many clubs arrange fundraising events, often around World Polio Day on 24 October each year, some using Purple Pinkie and World’s Greatest Meal promotions.
 Our District Foundation Committee also donates a significant proportion of your District Designated Fund back to PolioPlus every year.
 In 2017, all New Zealand Districts received a total NZ$5 million payment from the NZ Government.
 This payment was divided between all NZ Districts and benefited from the Gates 2:1 matching.